 or at clients centrally located hotel or accommodations

 End location: At my kitchen located in the Moroccan market, it is a 5 minute walk to my kitchen

-You will be escorted back to your accommodations if requested
+You will be escorted back to your hotel or accommodations if requested

 Duration: 5 hours 30 min.